quantcdn/docs/README.md

 $ yarn build
 ```

 This command generates static content into the `build` directory and can be served using any static contents hosting service.
+You can validate by serving the files locally with `yarn serve`.

 ### Deployment